ImmaculateObsession/docs/engineering/api.rst

 access to, as well as editing certain properties of those comics.
 Check back here for info about changing endpoints.

 The api is authenticated with username and password (for now).
+If you hit the endpoints without authentication, you can only view public published comics.

 Endpoints: